kvijayakumar100/ECE597SD_Project/README.md

   By check-in 2, we will have developed a secure timer.
 By the end of the semester, we will have tested the performance of the timer under different CPU loads and come up with a threat model for OS attacks.
 Also, we will try to propose and evaluate defenses against OS attempts to evict memory pages and CPU frequency manipulation attacks.

+EvalutateTimer.c is the main code we use to develop and evaluate the system. sampleApp.c runs counterEnable.c as a library to provide the timing service to an application.